 Do you find it tricky to understand the difference between ‘kommer att’ and ‘ska’ in Swedish?
-Fear not.
-In this week’s blog post, Swedish teacher Daniel is here to help!
+Fear not!

 Kommer att vs ska

-In the early 1980s, I watched a Swedish cartoon called Alfons Åberg as a child.
+In the early 1980s, there was Swedish cartoon called Alfons Åberg as a child.
 It’s about a young boy who starts his sentences with “Jag ska bara …” whenever his father tells him to get ready for school.
 The word ska (+ infinitiv verb) is used when the subject has decided or wants to do something specific.
 Alfons wants to do something else before preparing himself for school, and he’s stating his intention.

 Sometimes you can also use the verb tänker as a substitute for ska.
 If Alfons decided to play with his toys before eating breakfast, he could tell his father: “Jag ska bara leka”.
 He could also say “Jag tänker bara leka.”

 In contrast, kommer att (+ infinitiv verb) is used when the subject talks about future events they can’t control.
 Alfons’ father becomes stressed and tells his son: “Vi kommer (att) bli sena” (We will be late).
 This is a prediction that they will be late for school if Alfons doesn’t hurry up.
 The att is usually omitted in speech, but not in writing.

 Another example to show intent is when we tell someone about our travel destination for the holiday: “Jag ska resa till Spanien” (“I will travel to Spain/My intention is to…/I have decided to…).

 “Jag kommer att resa till Spanien” communicates that the issue is somehow outside of the subject’s control, may be travelling for a business trip, decided by someone else etc, which leaves little choice for decision making.